Back

 Course Project

-• For the course project, students will use source materials in the target language to prepare for authentic speaking tasks on exam day
+• Students will use source materials in the target language to prepare for authentic speaking tasks on exam day.

-• A project manual will be released to help teachers understand the required project components and facilitate students’ preparation for and completion of the course project
+• A project manual is included in the appendix of the CEDs to help teachers understand the required project components and facilitate students’ preparation for and completion of the course project.

 Exam Revisions